Building and Running Signomix Locally

 Docker

-Perform the installation according to: https://docs.docker.com/engine/install/ubuntu/
+Follow the installation instructions at: https://docs.docker.com/engine/install/ubuntu/

 Post-installation steps: https://docs.docker.com/engine/install/linux-postinstall/